Quiet Ways to Capture and Hold the Attention of an Audience

 Use Questions to be Present

-One of the simplest and most powerful presentation tools is the question.
+One of the simplest and most powerful presentation tools that we have to include in this introvert’s guide to presenting is the question.
 Beginning your presentation with a question can help to take down the wall between speaker and audience, bringing you fully into a room full of people.

 A question doesn’t have to be answered to be useful.
 With a large audience, a question can be used rhetorically, without expectation of an answer.
 This can deepen engagement with complex ideas by inviting the audience to consider their own opinions.
 Do you agree?